 Severe medical events have occurred following administration of parenteral methylprednisolone via an incorrect route; to minimize the incidence of adverse events, care must be taken to administer the drug as intended and to not exceed recommended doses in each injection.
 Use of methylprednisolone is contraindicated for intrathecal administration.
 Do not give methylprednisolone acetate (e.g., Depo-Medrol) via intravenous administration.
 Do not administer any form of parenteral methylprednisolone into the deltoid muscle as subcutaneous atrophy occurs with high frequency following such use.
 Epidural administration of corticosteroids should be used with great caution.
 Rare, but serious neurologic events, including cortical blindness, stroke, spinal cord infarction, paralysis, seizures, nerve injury, brain edema, and death have been associated with epidural administration of injectable corticosteroids.
 These events have been reported with and without the use of fluoroscopy.
 Many cases were temporally associated with the corticosteroid injection; reactions occurred within minutes to 48 hours after injection.
 Some cases were confirmed through magnetic resonance imaging (MRI) or computed tomography (CT) scan.
 Many patients did not recover from the reported adverse effects.
 Discuss the benefits and risks of epidural corticosteroid injections with the patient before treatment.
 If a decision is made to proceed with corticosteroid epidural administration, counsel patients to seek emergency medical attention if they experience symptoms after injection such as vision changes, tingling in the arms or legs, dizziness, severe headache, seizures, or sudden weakness or numbness of face, arm, or leg.

-Corticosteroid therapy can mask the symptoms of infection, reactivate latent infection, exacerbate concurrent infection, and/or result in the development of secondary infection.
+Corticosteroid therapy can mask the symptoms of infection, reactivate latent infection, exacerbate concurrent infection, and result in the development of secondary infection.
 Regardless of the dosage formulation, use of methylprednisolone is contraindicated in patients with systemic fungal infection, except when the acetate parenteral suspension (e.g., Depo-Medrol) is administered as an intra-articular injection for a localized joint condition or when the sodium succinate parenteral solution (e.g., Solu-Medrol) or oral formulations are used to control drug reactions.
 Further, use of any methylprednisolone formulation is not advised in cases of viral infection or bacterial infections that are not adequately controlled by antiinfective agents.
 The safety and efficacy of methylprednisolone sodium succinate in patients with sepsis syndrome and septic shock have not been established; study suggests that such use may increase the risk of mortality in patients with elevated serum creatinine levels and in those who develop secondary infections after methylprednisolone use.
 Do not administer parenteral methylprednisolone intra-articularly, intrabursally, or for intratendinous use for local effect in the presence of an acute infection ; further, local administration of methylprednisolone acetate into a previously infected site is not usually recommended.
-Use methylprednisolone with caution, if at all, in patients with intercurrent infections due to pathogens (e.g., amoeba, candida, cryptococcus, nocardia, pneumocystis, toxoplasma, or mycobacterial infection), known or suspected Strongyloides (threadworm) infestation, or a history of active tuberculosis except when chemoprophylaxis is instituted concomitantly.
-Patients receiving immunosuppressive doses of methylprednisolone should be advised to avoid exposure to measles or varicella and, if exposed to these diseases, to seek medical advice immediately.
+Activation of latent disease or exacerbation of intercurrent infection due to pathogens such as Amoeba, Candida, Cryptococcus, Mycobacterium (mycobacterial infection), Nocardia, Pneumocystis, or Toxoplasma can occur in patients receiving systemic corticosteroids.
+Rule out infection with latent or active amebiasis before initiating methylprednisone therapy in patients who have spent time in the tropics or who have unexplained diarrhea.
+Use methylprednisone with caution in patients with known or suspected Strongyloides (threadworm) infestation as the immunosuppressive effects may lead to disseminated infection, severe enterocolitis, and sepsis.
+Cases of severe and disseminated strongyloidiasis have been reported following use of corticosteroids in combination with tocilizumab to treat patients with coronavirus disease 2019 (COVID-19).
+Before giving these drugs together to patients from strongyloidiasis endemic areas, consider administering ivermectin as prophylactic treatment.
+Reserve systemic corticosteroid therapy in active tuberculosis for patients with fulminating or disseminated disease and only in conjunction with appropriate antituberculosis therapy.
+Reactivation of tuberculosis may occur in patients with latent tuberculosis or tuberculin reactivity; close observation for disease reactivation is needed if methylprednisone is indicated in such patients.
+Furthermore, chemoprophylaxis is advised if prolonged methylprednisone therapy is needed.
+Advise patients receiving immunosuppressive doses of systemic corticosteroids to avoid exposure to persons with a viral infection (i.e., measles or varicella) because these diseases may be more serious or even fatal in immunosuppressed patients.
+Instruct patients to get immediate medical advice if exposure occurs.

 Patients should be instructed to notify their physician immediately if signs of infection or injury occur, both during treatment or up to 12 months following cessation of therapy with methylprednisolone.
 Dosages should be adjusted, or glucocorticoid therapy reintroduced, if required.
 If surgery is needed, patients should advise the attending physician of the corticosteroid they have received within the last 12 months and the disease for which they were being treated.
 Identification cards that include the name of the patient's disease, the currently administered type and dose of corticosteroid, and the patient's physician should be carried with the patient at all times.